|The ‘Show Century’ flag in Helix 7.0.2 (and International Resources)|

 |The ‘Too-Narrow Rectangle’ Problem||

 Collection designers sometimes create templates that contain rectangles precisely trimmed for the data they display.
-When rectangles containing dates that display 2-digit years start displaying 4-digit years, the result may be dates that are not fully visible in the rectangle on the view.
+When rectangles containing dates that display 2-digit years display dates that have 4-digit years, the result may be dates that are not fully visible in the rectangle on the view.

 To assist with this transition, we have developed an application (an AppleScript, actually) that examines the currently open collection to find any rectangles that are not wide enough to display the longest 4-digit year of the specified format.
 The application can then resize those rectangles, reduce the size of the text within, or simply report its findings.
 Click here to download the “Find Dates in Narrow Rectangles” application.
 (Design Mode access is required.)

 |The ‘Date As Text’ Problem||

 Apart from the possibility of data entry errors, another potential issue exists: collection designers sometimes create abaci that convert dates into text for various purposes.
 This has no negative side effects except when the date (as text) is linked to other data to create what is known as a concatenated key, which is often indexed for improved performance.
 If such an abacus contains a date field that uses one of the formats that displays the year using 2 digits, operations that compare the concatenated text will most likely not return the expected results once the date display range is modified.

 This is not really a new problem — it was always an issue due to the fact that the 100-year window could be moved at any time — but now it will affect any collection that uses concatenated text containing short-format dates.